BIKKIABHIRAM/fetch.aihackthon/README.md

-# project title : TEXT SUMMARIZATION WITH AI AGENT.
+# project title : AI-Enhanced Text Summarization with Fetch.ai Agents.
 **Description:**
-    This project aims to demonstrate the implementation of text summarization using Hugging Face models integrated with Fetch.ai AI Agent technology.
-Text summarization is the process of distilling large bodies of text into concise summaries while preserving the most important information.
-By leveraging state-of-the-art natural language processing models from Hugging Face and Fetch.ai's agent technology, we enable efficient and automated text summarization for various use cases.
+    The AI-Enhanced Text Summarization project leverages cutting-edge natural language processing (NLP) models from Hugging Face and Fetch.ai's advanced agent technology to provide an efficient and automated solution for summarizing large bodies of text.
+By harnessing the power of state-of-the-art transformer models, this project aims to condense lengthy documents into concise summaries while retaining the most important information.
+Whether for research, business, or personal use, our solution offers a seamless and intelligent approach to text summarization.

 **Instructions to Run the Project:**
+    To run the project locally, follow these steps:

-    Clone the repository to your local machine.
+    Clone the Repository: Clone the repository to your local machine using the following command:
-    Install the necessary dependencies by running:
+               [ git clone <repository-url> ]
+               ry and install the required dependencies using pip:
                [ pip install -r requirements.txt ]

-    Set up API keys and environment variables (if required) as specified in the .env.example file.
+    Set Up API Keys and Environment Variables:
+    Copy the .env.example file to .env.
+    Obtain API keys for Hugging Face and Fetch.ai, and replace the placeholders in the .env file with your actual keys.
-    Run the main script to start the text summarization agent:
+    Run the Main Script: Execute the main script to start the text summarization agent:
               [ python main.py ]

+   Interact with the Agent:
+   Follow the prompts provided by the agent to input the text you want summarized.

-   Follow the prompts or send HTTP requests to the agent to request text summarization.
+   Alternatively, you can send HTTP requests to the agent's endpoint for text summarization.

 **Special Considerations:**

-   Ensure that you have a stable internet connection as the Hugging Face models may require internet access to download the necessary resources.
+   **Internet Connection:** Ensure a stable internet connection as Hugging Face models may require internet access to download necessary resources.

-   Provide appropriate input text for summarization requests to obtain meaningful summaries.
+   **Input Text Quality:** Provide well-formatted input text for accurate and meaningful summaries.

+   **Security:** Protect sensitive data such as API keys by avoiding inclusion in the public repository.
+Instead, use environment variables to securely store and access these keys.